medialab/minet/README.md

   -g {firefox,chrome}, --grab-cookies {firefox,chrome}
                                                   Whether to attempt to grab cookies from your computer's browser.
   -H HEADERS, --header HEADERS                    Custom headers used with every requests.
+  --resume                                        Whether to resume from an aborted report.
   --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.
   -o OUTPUT, --output OUTPUT                      Path to the output report file.
 By default, the report will be printed to stdout.
   -s SELECT, --select SELECT                      Columns to include in report (separated by `,`).